UNDERSTANDING YOUR BILL

 Electricity generation rates, for SCE and SBCE customers alike, have increased significantly over the past few months.
 This winter has been significantly colder than normal, causing a dramatic increase in heating needs and impacting natural gas supply.
 Natural gas supply has also been impacted by other factors such as the war in Ukraine, the El Paso Pipeline explosion and decreased natural gas storage.
 Though SBCE has no natural gas in its electrical portfolio, it remains one of the main sources of electricity across the state.
 It’s low supply means that other sources of electricity are in high demand, creating significant increases in electrical prices.
 Because SBCE prices track to SCE’s, customers of both electricity providers saw the same percentage increase in their bill.

-There are a lot of recent changes in the energy market, so we’ve put together more information to help explain the latest news and what you see on your bill.
+There are a lot of changes in the energy market, so we’ve put together more information to help explain the latest news and what you see on your bill.

 Edison delivery & infrastructure increase for all customers (Edison and Santa Barbara Clean Energy) October 2021